 And, if you have been wondering if you can even do animation on a drawing tablet – either the less processor-intensive and memory-intensive 2D variety or the hungrier 3D animation, the answer is Yes!
 In fact, a few of the best drawing tablets on the market today – and not even necessarily the most expensive – are great for animation, and even professional level animators are using them more and more.

 We’ll get into a fairly in-depth discussion of animation, and the best animation tablets and software, but if you’ve come here just for my recommendations for the best drawing tablets for animation here’s my list …

-Best Windows 10 Drawing Tablet for 3D Animation
+Overview: Best Drawing Tablet for 2D and 3D Animation

 Whether you are doing 2D or 3D animation you will need a pretty powerful drawing tablet, but with 3D especially, for predictable and glitch-free work, smooth viewports and fast rendering, you are going to need a high-power, latest generation central processor and graphic processor and plenty of main and graphics memory.